priyankgupta2003/MessageForum/README.md

 # MessageForum

-How to Run:
+How to Run php script:

+1. Install latest version of Xampp
-1. Open Xampp(Use the latest version) control panel
+2. Open Xampp control panel
-2. Start Apache and Mysql server
+3. Start Apache and Mysql server
-3. Copy the php folder under "C:\xampp\htdocs".
+4. Copy the php folder under "C:\xampp\htdocs".
-4. Click on Admin of MySql
+5. Click on Admin of MySql
-5. Create a Database name "board"
+6. Create a Database name "board"
-6. Now click Import >> Choose the sql file >> Go
+7. Now click Import >> Choose the sql file >> Go
-7. Insert the user ID, Password, name and email in database Insert Query Syntax: INSERT INTO `users` (`username`, `password`, `fullname`, `email`) VALUES ('user1', MD5('user1_password'), 'user admin', 'user@mail.com');
+8. Insert the user ID, Password, name and email in database Insert Query Syntax: INSERT INTO `users` (`username`, `password`, `fullname`, `email`) VALUES ('user1', MD5('user1_password'), 'user admin', 'user@mail.com');

-Please Note: While inserting the data make sure you are inserting the password in MD5 format otherwise you will get "login failed" error.
+Please Note: While inserting the data in users table, make sure you are inserting the password in MD5 format otherwise you will get "login failed" error.